cockroachdb/docs/timestamp.md

 Alternatively, you can cast a string as a timestamp: `CAST('2016-01-25T10:10:10' AS TIMESTAMP)`.

-Note that the fractional portion is optional and is truncated to microseconds (6 digits after decimal) for compatibility with the PostgreSQL wire protocol.
-To define or select a timestamp value at nanosecond resolution (9 digits after the decimal), you can use the `format_timestamp_ns(ts)` or `extract(nanosecond from ts)` string [functions](functions-and-operators.html).
+Note that the fractional portion is optional and is rounded to microseconds (6 digits after decimal) for compatibility with the PostgreSQL wire protocol.
+To create a timestamp with nanoseconds, use the `parse_timestamp_ns(string)` [function](functions-and-operators.html) which will create a timestamp with nanoseconds from a string.
+To create a string with nanosecond precision, use `format_timestamp_ns(ts)`.
+The `extract` function supports nanoseconds: `extract(nanosecond from ts)`.

 ## Size